Challanger524/Polish_Notation_Translater-Console-/README.md

 - Console – trough a while loop inside main() function.
 - WinAPI – through edit box and message processing function(case VK_RETURN) of the Main window.

-With regex expression input is checked for presense of odd symbols.
+With regex expression input is checked for presence of odd symbols.

 ### Step[1]  - Processing the Input:
 - Implemented through calling `Terminal(input,...)` function wrapper which determining the notation type